nOS Price Reaches $0.0515 on Exchanges (NOS)

-nOS (CURRENCY:NOS) traded 1.2% higher against the US dollar during the 1-day period ending at 15:00 PM E.T. on April 1st.
-Over the last week, nOS has traded down 0.5% against the US dollar.
-One nOS token can now be purchased for $0.0515 or 0.00000454 BTC on popular exchanges including Hotbit, Switcheo Network and Bilaxy. nOS has a market capitalization of $5.28 million and $4,230.00 worth of nOS was traded on exchanges in the last 24 hours.
+nOS (CURRENCY:NOS) traded 1.2% higher against the U.S. dollar during the 1 day period ending at 17:00 PM ET on April 4th. nOS has a market cap of $5.28 million and $4,230.00 worth of nOS was traded on exchanges in the last 24 hours.
+One nOS coin can currently be bought for $0.0515 or 0.00000454 BTC on major exchanges including Switcheo Network, Hotbit and Bilaxy.
+During the last week, nOS has traded 0.5% lower against the U.S. dollar.

 About nOS